 wanderingiPhone.com was founded in 2012 by Canadian professional photographer Andrea Rees.
-It started as a way to share tips on how to travel and photograph with an iPhone and to encourage people to travel and capture the world around you with what the very viable photography tool in your pocket, your iPhone.
-At the core, wanderingiPhone is still about these things but has evolved to include family & intergenerational travel, responsible travel and cultural and wildlife experiences.
+It began as a way to share tips on how to travel and photograph with an iPhone.
+It has evolved to include family & intergenerational travel, responsible travel and cultural and wildlife experiences.

 What you will find here:

 - Photography – mobile (iPhone) or mirrorless (Olympus OMD)

 - Responsible tourism & supporting local business and artists

 - Family, multi-generational family and solo travel stories